 There are many resources available from coding organizations that may work for your practice.
-Some of the resources that LabCorp has found to be most helpful and reliable with ICD-9 and ICD-10 crosswalk are from American Academy of Professional Coders (AAPC).
-An ICD-10 code conversion tool and ICD-9 to ICD-10 crosswalk documents are available from the AAPC for more than 15 medical specialties.
+Some of the resources that Labcorp has found to be most helpful and reliable are from American Academy of Professional Coders (AAPC).
+An ICD-10 code conversion tool, as well as an ICD-10 to ICD-9 translator tool is available from AAPC.
+Crosswalk documents for more than 15 medical specialties are also available.

 AAPC is the country’s largest coding training and credentialing organization for the business side of health care.
 Their certified members in medical coding, medical billing, medical auditing, compliance, and practice management represent the highest level of expertise in the industry.
 Through training, resources and support provided by AAPC, thousands of organizations and professionals have learned how to appropriately use the ICD-10 coding set.

 AAPC offers a wide variety of information and instruction on ICD-9-CM, ICD-10-CM, ICD-10-PCS, HCPCS, and modifier code sets.
 This includes access to coding guidelines, publications, and even payer medical coverage policies from large carriers like Cigna and UHC.
 References to industry-level publications like CPT® Code Assistant, AHA Coding Clinic, and specialty newsletters for more than 25 specialists are available.
 Find additional resources such as Medicare and regional MAC NCDs and LCDs by ICD-10-CM code using the link to AAPC below.

 If you're interested in becoming a Labcorp customer, initiate a new account or request a visit to your office by one of our representatives to discuss our services, get started here.